 Bus schedules are not available on this website.
-Each student will receive a bus pass indicating transportation status – bus stop, time of pick-up and return.
+Each student will receive a bus pass indicating transportation status – bus stop, time of pick-up and return via mail.
 On the first day of school the student should present this pass to the driver of the bus.
 Students may only ride on the bus assigned to them.

-If you have not received this information by Sept.
-1, please contact Monticello School Bus Garage at 845-794-8570 or 845-794-2120.
+If you have any questions about your child’s bus route, please contact Monticello School Bus Garage at 845-794-8570 or 845-794-2120.
 Please check the schedules carefully.
 Requests for changes, individual problems, or transportation questions should be sent to the Transportation Department in writing by filling out a Transportation Comment Form.

 School Bus Information